JaisonRaphael/RollaBall/README.md

 # RollaBall

 ## Aim:
+To Roll a Ball using C# program in unity .
 ## Algorithm:

 1. File -> Scene -> Select the scene -> Save as-> New folder(Scenes)-> File name (MiniGame)